-Please refer to question 6.8 to obtain more information about certain tax benefits related to AIFs.
+Please refer to question 6.8 for more information on certain tax benefits related to AIFs.

-6.5 Is it necessary or advisable to obtain a tax ruling from the tax or regulatory authorities prior to establishing an Alternative Investment Fund?
+6.5 Is it necessary or advisable to obtain a tax ruling from the tax or regulatory authorities prior to establishing an Alternative Investment Fund or local asset holding company?

-It is not necessary to obtain a ruling from local tax authorities with respect to the tax treatment of AIFs.
+It is not necessary to obtain a ruling from local tax authorities, neither with respect to the tax treatment of AIFs nor the local asset holding company.